PrefectHQ/prefect/docs/orchestration/execution/dask_cloud_provider_environment.md

 :::tip Dask Adaptive Mode vs. Fixed Number of Workers
-While letting Dask dynamically choose the number of workers with adaptive mode is attractive, the slow startup time of Fargate worker may cause Dask to quickly request the maximum number of workers.
+While letting Dask dynamically choose the number of workers with adaptive mode is attractive, the slow startup time of Fargate workers may cause Dask to quickly request the maximum number of workers.
 You may find that manually specifying the number of workers with `n_workers` is more effective.
 You can also do your own calculation of `n_workers` based on Flow run parameters at execution time in your own `on_start()`